malakhv/LogCat/README.md

 # xLogCat
-The library project includes classes for writing an app log in Android.
+The library project includes classes for writing an app logs in Android.
 Is essentially a wrapper for the standard Android [Log](https://developer.android.com/reference/android/util/Log.html) class.
-The main difference is the availability check on the current level logs while trying to log.
+The main difference is the automatically check the current log's level while trying to write logs.
 Also, there is a possibility to change the log level for the application at runtime via adb.

 ### LogCat class
 This class extends standard Android API for sending a log output.
-This class allows you to create log messages (similarly `android.util.Log` class).
+It allows you to create log messages (similarly `android.util.Log` class).
 Generally, you should use the following `LogCat` methods, listed in order from the highest to lowest priority (or, least to most verbose):
 * `LogCat.e()` (ERROR)
 * `LogCat.w()` (WARN)
 * `LogCat.i()` (INFO)